Lucioschenkel/dotfiles/README.md

 # Intro

-I create this repo to track changes to my dotfiles.
-The goal is to be able to pull this on a new system and get to work as quickly as possible.
+I created this repo to track changes to my dotfiles.
+The goal is to be able to clone the repo on a new system and get to work as quickly as possible.
 Currently, this setup relies on Homebrew as its package manager and the only supported host is MacOS.
-I plan on adding support to any Unix-like system in the near future.
+I plan on adding support to any Unix-like system in the future.

 # Pre-requistes